 We tested whether there was a significant isolation-by-distance (IBD) pattern.
 A Mantel test with 10,000 random permutations was performed between the individual coefficient of relatedness Fij (Loiselle, Sork, Nason, & Graham, 1995) and the matrix of the natural logarithm of geographic distance.
-We also performed a correlation between FST/(1-FST) and the natural algorithm logarithm of geographic distance.
+We also performed a correlation between FST/(1-FST) and the natural logarithm of geographic distance.
 These analyses were performed using SPAGeDI 1.3 (Hardy & Vekemans, 2002) separately for each D. plantaginea population (i.e., cluster containing individuals with a membership coefficient > 0.625) identified with TESS, STRUCTURE, and DAPC.

 Demographic and divergence history using ABC-RF

-We used approximate Bayesian computation to investigate whether the spatial patterns of genetic clustering, diversity and differentiation observed in D. plantaginea resulted from the occurrence of gene flow among populations during colonization.
+We used ABC to investigate whether the spatial patterns of genetic clustering, diversity and differentiation observed in D. plantaginea resulted from the occurrence of gene flow among populations during colonization.
 We also attempted to infer the sequence of colonization events in each population.
-We used the newly developed ABC method based on a machine learning tool named “random forest” (ABC-RF) to perform model selection and parameter estimations (Estoup et al., 2018; Pudlo et al., 2016; Raynal et al., 2019).
+We used the recently developed ABC method based on a machine learning tool named “random forest” (ABC-RF) to perform model selection and parameter estimations (Estoup et al., 2018; Pudlo et al., 2016; Raynal et al., 2019).
 In brief, this method creates a “forest” of bootstrapped decision trees to classify scenarios based on the summary statistics of the datasets.
 Some simulations are not used to build the trees and can thus be used to cross-validate the analysis by computing a “prior error rate”.
 This approach allows the comparison of complex demographic models (Pudlo et al., 2016) by comparing groups of scenarios with a specific type of evolutionary event with other groups with different types of evolutionary events (instead of considering all scenarios separately) (Estoup et al., 2018).

 We used a nested ABC approach with two key steps.
 First, we inferred the divergence and demographic history of the rosy apple aphid in Europe (step 1).
 Then, we tested the divergence and demographic history of the rosy apple aphid outside of Europe (step 2).
 Each ABC step compared different sequences of colonization events, with and without bidirectional gene flow among populations (Figure S2).
 This two-step nested approach avoids the need to compare models that are too complex, which would require the simulation of too many populations and parameters, and is more powerful than testing all scenarios individually to determine the main evolutionary events that characterize demographic history and divergence (Estoup et al., 2018).
 Populations were defined as the clusters detected with STRUCTURE (see results), removing putative hybrid individuals (i.e., individuals with a membership coefficient < 62.5 to any given cluster).
 The model parameters used were the divergence time between X and Y populations (TX-Y), the effective population size of population X (NE-X), the migration rate per generation between X and Y populations (mX-Y).
-Prior values for divergence time were drawn for the log-uniform distribution bounded between the distributions used in the approximate Bayesian computations, and are given in Table S6.
+Prior values for divergence time were drawn for the log-uniform distribution bounded between the distributions used in the ABC, and are given in Table S6.